 Gintl, Zdenek; Herman, Miroslav.
 Praha: Tiskem a nákladem Melantricha a.s., 1936.
 836 p.

 This bibliography contains citations for works of a biographical nature that could be found at the Central Library of the City of Prague in 1935-1936 including both articles and books.
 The entries are divided into two sections, one for works about a specific person and one for works by a particular author about other people.
-In between the 2 main sections there is a listing of biographical dictionaries.
+There is a listing of biographical dictionaries between the two main sections of the book.
 This source itself does not provide biographical information, rather it leads you to works by and about people worldwide, contemporary and historical, thus it would be particularly useful for literary scholars and historians.
 Entries in the first section are arranged alphabetically by the name of the subject, in the second section by the surname of the author.
 Names are spelled as they appear in their original language.
 Call numbers are printed in bold face to the left of each entry.
 See some sample entries below from the first section.

 Slusna, Ol'ga.
 Bratislava: Slovakopress/CSTK, 1970.
 494 p.

 UIUC Call Number: International & Area Studies Slavic--Czech/Slovak Reference 920.043735 K949